carlosperate/ardublockly/README.md

 This is the GitHub project page for the Ardublockly project.

-The contents of this branch are hosted on the http://carlosperate.github.io/ardublockly address, and allow to demonstrate an online partial demo of Ardublockly.
+The contents of this branch are hosted on the http://ardublockly.embeddedlog.com subdomain, and allow a partial online demonstration of Ardublockly at http://ardublockly.embeddedlog.com/demo/ .